pulumi/pulumi/docs/design/deps.md

     |   Lumi.yaml
     |   ...other assets...

-Notice that we didn't have to mention the `lumihub.com/` part in our workspace, although we can if we choose to.
+Notice that we didn't have to mention the `pulumihub.com/` part in our workspace, although we can if we choose to.

-In the second illustration, let us imagine we have used `lumi get` to download the dependency from a package manager:
+In the second illustration, let us imagine we have used `pulumi get` to download the dependency from a package manager:

     $ lumi get https://lumihub.com/aws/utils